Honour: Family honour

 The concept of personal honour can be extended to family honour, which strengthens the incentives to follow social norms in two ways.
 First, the consequences of dishonourable actions (such as suicide or attempted robbery that results in death) outlive the perpetrator, and negatively affect family members they presumably care about.
 Second, when one member of the family misbehaves, other members of the family are in the position to and are incentivised to strongly enforce the community norms.

 In strong honour cultures, those who do not conform may be forced or pressured into conformance and transgressors punished physically or psychologically.
 The use of violence may be collective in its character, where many relatives act together.
-The most extreme form of punishment is honour killing.
+An extreme form of punishment is honour killing.
 Dueling and vengeance at a family level can result in a sustained feud.

 Honour-based cultures are also known as honour-shame cultures and are contrasted with guilt cultures on the guilt-shame-fear spectrum of cultures.

 Cultures of honour are often conservative, encoding pre-modern traditional family values and duties.
 In some cases these values clash with those of post-sexual revolution and egalitarian societies.
-Add to this the prohibition against vigilante or individual justice-taking, cultures of law sometimes consider practices in honour cultures to be unethical or a violation of the legal concept of human rights.
+Cultures of law sometimes consider practices in honour cultures to be unethical or a violation of the legal concept of human rights; for example, they may outlaw vigilante or individual justice-taking.

 Examples

+Thinkers ranging from Plato to Montesquieu have remarked upon the mindset needed for a culture of honour.

-Historians have especially examined the culture of honour in the American South.
+Historians have examined the culture of honour in the American South.
 Social scientists have looked at specialised subcultures such as South Asian Muslims in Britain.
 Others have compared multiple modern nations.